AmritPatel/amritpatel.github.io/_drafts/2016-07-25-connie-diego-xmas.md

     title: ""
 ---

 Last October, my good friends Connie + Diego asked if I would do a family photo session for their Christmas card.
 I was honored.
-I also wanted to givem them something special.
+I also wanted to give them something special -- a Christmas gift of sorts.

+Little Wally :dog2: -- a young man now -- was full of energy, ready to jump right out of the scene but with a GQ-esque stature at times.
+What a photogenic little pup!
+It was not challenging *at all* to find great moments with this trio.

+Love you guys.

 {% include gallery1 caption="Cabin John Park in Autumn." %}